TrillOnGit/TrillOnGit.github.io/_posts/2023-10-20-card-creator.md

 }
 ```

 To verify that these processes worked while in development, I employed unit testing methodology and the xUnit.net framework.
 I utilized inline data and member data for varying cases.
-Because each of the tests was performed on methods, I used theory instead of fact tests.
+Because each of the tests was performed on multiple cases, I used theory instead of fact tests.
 I created tests mostly for the card class, testing the ability to determine the total cost of a card from a string, the ability to create a string from enum values, the ability to determine inner and frame colors, and the ability to determine the amount of colorless resources.
-All functionality that the Card and ManaCost classes handle.

 ```cs
 public static TheoryData<ManaCost, string> ManaCostToStringTestData => new() {